marvinmiod/New_customer_prediction/README.md

  # New_customer_prediction
- This model predict customer segment based on customer's attribute
+ This model predict customer segment (A, B, C, D) based on customer's attribute

 # Description